 The starting salary for entry-level nursing case managers starts on the lower end of the scale at around $50,000 per year, but as these individuals gain experience and prove their competency within the field, they can earn significantly more.
 Individuals who are incredibly proficient at their jobs will be asked to take on more responsibilities, and this is yet another way for salaries to increase.

 Finally, some nurses are provided the opportunity to relocate to larger cities where their services are in high demand.
 In general, the larger the city in which an individual works, the higher his or her salary will climb.
+So if you want to learn how college works, click on the link and check out that post.

 Overall, individuals who successfully complete the education and certification requirements associated with becoming a case manager can enjoy job security that supersedes that associated with many other careers these days.
 Nurses are always in high demand, and as the average age of the population climbs, this demand will only increase.